Molybdate: Tetrathiomolybdate

-Like molybdate itself, MoS4(2-) undergoes condensation in the presence of acids, but these condensations are accompanied by redox processes.
+Like molybdate itself, MoS_{4}(2-) undergoes condensation in the presence of acids, but these condensations are accompanied by redox processes.

 Industrial uses

 Catalysis

 Molybdates are widely used in catalysis.
 In terms of scale, the largest consumer of molybdate is as a precursor to catalysts for hydrodesulfurization, the process by which sulfur is removed from petroleum.
-Bismuth molybdates, nominally of the composition Bi_{9}PMo_{12}O_{52}, catalyzes ammoxidation of propylene to acrylonitrile.
+Bismuth molybdates, nominally of the composition Bi9PMo12O52, catalyzes ammoxidation of propylene to acrylonitrile.
 Ferric molybdates are used industrially to catalyze the oxidation of methanol to formaldehyde.

 Corrosion inhibitors

 Sodium molybdate has been used in industrial water treatment as a corrosion inhibitor.
 It was initially thought that it would be a good replacement for chromate, when chromate was banned for toxicity.
 However, molybdate requires high concentrations when used alone, therefore complementary corrosion inhibitors are generally added, and is mainly used in high temperature closed-loop cooling circuits.
-According to an experimental study, molybdate has been reported as an efficient biocide against microbiologically induced corrosion (MIC), where adding 1.5 mM MoO_{4}^{2−}/day resulted in a 50 % decrease in the corrosion rate.
+According to an experimental study, molybdate has been reported as an efficient biocide against microbiologically induced corrosion (MIC), where adding 1.5 mM MoO_{4}(2−)/day resulted in a 50 % decrease in the corrosion rate.

 Supercapacitors

-Molybdates (especially FeMoO_{4}, Fe_{2}(MoO_{4})_{3}, NiMoO_{4}, CoMoO_{4} and MnMoO_{4}) have been used as anode or cathode materials in aqueous capacitors.
+Molybdates (especially FeMoO4, Fe2(MoO4)3, NiMoO4, CoMoO4 and MnMoO4) have been used as anode or cathode materials in aqueous capacitors.
 Due to pseudocapacitive charge storage, specific capacitance up to 1500 F g^{−1} has been observed.